 WHAT’S YOUR PRESSURE?

-Even the impersonal, economically driven pressure to consume has a painful emotional component in widowhood: for many of us may well be deep into dealing with questions of his or her stuff, what should be given away or thrown out, and when.
-In such a state, the thought of accumulating still more material objects may fill us with horror, as does the enforced cheer and crowds at the mall.
+Even the impersonal, economically driven pressure to consume has a painful emotional component in widowhood.
+Many of us may well be deep into dealing with questions of his or her stuff, what should be given away or thrown out, and when.
+In such a state, the thought of accumulating still more material objects may fill us with horror, as does the enforced cheer and crowds and consumerism at the mall.

 But even if we put our feet down and resist shopping, buying, giving, widows are also pressured personally, often, by friends.
 And that’s harder to resist.

 Because most of our friends are well-meaning.
 Their intentions are kind, mostly.

 They are worried about us.
 They “don’t want us to be alone for the holidays.”
 They want to know if we are getting enough sleep, or if we are sleeping “too much.”
 They tell us to “take care of ourselves.”
 (Which means, in this context, exactly what?).
 They say, “You have to eat.”